Kensington, Philadelphia: 19th century

 By the mid-19th century, Kensington became one of the leading centers of the textile industry, particularly in carpet.
 McNeil Laboratories began with the purchase of a pharmacy in the area in 1879 by the company's namesake.

+20th century

-In 1903 Mother Jones organized a "Children's Crusade" of children from the local mills and mines to protest against child labor.
+In 1903, Mother Jones organized a "Children's Crusade" of children from the local mills and mines to protest against child labor.
 They marched from Kensington to Oyster Bay, New York, carrying banners demanding, "We want to go to School and not the mines!"

-Deindustrialization eventually took hold in the neighborhood in the 1950s, leading to a significant population loss, high unemployment, economic decline, and abandoned homes.
-However, some sections of the neighborhood have been revitalized in recent years, especially those near Frankford Avenue, Kensington's neighbor south of Lehigh Avenue, and Fishtown, another traditionally working-class neighborhood which has seen rents increase.
+Deindustrialization eventually took hold in the neighborhood in the 1950s, leading to a significant population loss, high unemployment, economic decline, an increase in crime, and numerous abandoned homes and businesses.
+However, some sections of the neighborhood have been revitalized in recent years, especially those near Frankford Avenue, Kensington's neighbor south of Lehigh Avenue, and Fishtown, another traditionally working class neighborhood which has seen rents increase.
 While most of the large manufacturers have left, the area has many small shops and large renovated factories and warehouses for newer artisans to set up shop.